Green13248/Yet-another-super-awesome-BISC-1-Assembler/README.md

 RAM to Bus (Address)				             RTB, $0x10

 Bus to Stack						                 BTS

-Stack to Bus
+Stack to Bus                             STB

 Bus to Serial

 Serial to Bus

 Bus to Serial 2

 Serial 2 to Bus

 Bus to Expansion

 Expansion to Bus

 Data to Bus (Data)

 NOP

 Serial input buffer on/off

 Serial 2 input buffer on/off

 Halt

 Clear ALU Accumulator 1 aka A

 Clear ALU Accumulator 2 aka B

 Jump if zero flag is true (Location)

 Jump if zero flag is false (Location)

 Set zero flag false

 *Second last bit of instruction is for follow flag ex: 0”1”001101